Released: 2 September 1991

 Strange Fascination, David Buckley

-The sessions with Padgham took place in Los Angeles.
+The sessions with Padgham took place in Los Angeles in September and October 1990.
 The producer was unimpressed with the other recordings for the album, and his initial impressions of the band were not positive.

 I just couldn’t believe it.
 It just sounded like this mad bunch of people.
 It was only when I started working with them that I realised that Reeves was a master of his instrument in an Adrian Belew kind of way.
 To the uninitiated it could sound just like a load of noise, but actually when you concentrated on listening, it made more sense.
 I remember being amazed by Hunt Sales.
 The Sales brothers were basically mad.